rust-lang/rust-wiki-backup/Bikeshed-rustpkg.md

 8. Extend pkg IDs to specify version explicitly
       * test case:
            * have two versions of package A, A 0.1 and A 0.2; installing A#0.1 doesn't install 0.2, does install 0.1

+   At the same time, teach rustpkg about branches and tags (#6411)

    Due: 2013-06-07